Darbybiddy/Password-generator/README.md

-# Password-generator# 03 JavaScript: Password Generator

-Create an application that generates a random password based on user-selected criteria.
-The app runs in the browser and features dynamically updated HTML and CSS powered by your JavaScript code.
-It has a clean and polished user interface and is responsive, which ensures that it adapts to multiple screen sizes.

-If you are unfamiliar with special characters, take a look at some [examples of special characters on the OWASP Foundation website](https://www.owasp.org/index.php/Password_special_characters).
+# Password-generator Overview

+I was tasked with making a password generator in javascript that would generate a random password with certain resitrictions and guidlines that had to be followed.

 ## User Story